lowrycode/table-tennis-league/README.md

 If any information is not yet approved, a message appears above the preview to clarify that this is how the information will appear on the clubs page when it has been approved.

 The link to the Club Reviews page is disabled in the preview.
-The <a> element has been replaced with a <p> element to avoid confusing screen readers.
+The anchor element has been replaced with a paragraph element to avoid confusing screen readers.

 # Future Features

-So far, stage 1 has been completed.
+So far, stage 1 has been fully completed and stage 2 has been partly completed.

-The features planned for stage 2 relate to displaying league data.
-This includes:
+The unfinished features from stage 2 include:
-- Fixtures page: shows upcoming league matches
-- Results pages: shows match results and drilldown results for each individual game
-- League Tables page: shows league tables for each division
-- Analysis pages: for showing player and team stats
+- Player Analysis page: for showing stats for individual players, including a player rankings page
 - The option for a user to link to a league player for a more personalised experience on the site

 The features planned for stage 3 relate to league administration.
 This includes: